Definition: the overactive thyroid is when the thyroid gland produces too much of the hormone thyroxine.

 During the performance of this test, there may be discomfort in the neck, apart from the fact that the person is exposed to low levels of radiation.

 Treatment of Hyperthyroidism

-This treatment has been used for more than 60 years, and radioactive iodine has been shown to be generally safe.
+This treatment has been used for more than 60 years, and radioactive iodine is generally safe.

 Anti-thyroid drugs .
-They progressively reduce the symptoms of hyperthyroidism by preventing the thyroid gland from producing huge amounts of hormones, these include: propylthiouracil and methimazole (Tapazole).
+They progressively reduce the symptoms of hyperthyroidism by preventing the thyroid gland from producing vast amounts of hormones; these include propylthiouracil and methimazole (Tapazole).

 Symptoms usually begin to improve from 6 to 12 weeks, but treatment with anti-thyroid medications usually continues for at least a year and often longer.

-For some people, this clarifies the problem permanently, but other people have experienced a relapse.
+This permanently clarifies the problem for some people, but others have experienced a relapse.

 Both drugs can cause severe liver damage and sometimes cause death.
 Because propylthiouracil causes severe liver damage, it should only be used when methimazole can not be tolerated.

-Some of the most common side effects are: fatigue, headache, upset stomach, constipation, diarrhea or dizziness.
+The most common side effects are fatigue, headache, upset stomach, constipation, diarrhea, or dizziness.